 As of the 1st September 2013 there is no longer the facility for Headteacher’s to authorise holidays in term time.

 You have to get permission from the Head Teacher if you want to take your child out of school during term time.
 You can only do this if:

 you make an application to the Head Teacher in advance (as a parent the child normally lives with)

 there are exceptional circumstances

-It’s up to the Head Teacher how many days your child can be away from school if leave is granted.
+It is up to the Head Teacher as to how many days your child can be away from school if leave is granted.

 Please note that family holidays do not count as exceptional circumstances and will not be authorised.